aaaaaa123456789/bsp/specification.md

 `'-,.;:#%&!?/()[]`.
 All of these characters are encoded as single UTF-8 bytes, and belong to the following ranges:
 `0x20` - `0x21`, `0x23`, `0x25` - `0x29`, `0x2c` - `0x3b`, `0x3f`, `0x41` - `0x5b`, `0x5d`, and `0x61` - `0x7a`.

+Control characters in strings must be accepted, as they are valid UTF-8 characters; they are also valid arguments to the `bufchar` instruction.
+(In particular, `0` is a valid argument to `bufchar`, and therefore must not be treated as a string terminator in that context.)
+However, since they are not in the ranges listed in the previous paragraph, engines are not required to support them; control characters may be ignored (i.e., substituted by nothing) when the string (or the message buffer) is displayed to the user, or handled in any other appropriate way.

 The engine may enforce a limit on the number of bytes and/or characters that the message buffer can accept; this limit may also be dynamically determined during execution.
 If such a limit is enforced, characters and/or bytes in excess must be silently discarded without error; the engine must take care to discard multibyte characters as a whole, and